Canada Lake Louise Ski Holidays

 Heliskiing

-TK Heliski offer helisking in the nearby Purcell Mountains, one of the most exciting experiences you’ll ever enjoy on skis, with deep powder on slopes all to yourself, riding through stunning scenery on the light fluffy snow.
+RK Heliski offer helisking in the nearby Purcell Mountains, one of the most exciting experiences you’ll ever enjoy on skis, with deep powder on slopes all to yourself, riding through stunning scenery on light fluffy snow.

 RK Heliski is based in nearby Panorama just over the provincial border in British Columbia and they offer helisking excursions varying in length from a day to multi-day packages.
-Collections and returns to Lake Louise are available for an extra fee (making for a rather long day!) so long as at least two people book.
-Ensure that you have travel insurance which covers you for heliskiing!
+Collections and returns to Lake Louise are available for an extra fee (making for a rather long day!) provided at least two people book.
+Ensure that you have travel insurance which covers you for heliskiing.

 Star Gazing